 Bids must be made using the CIL bid form.
 Bids for the funding of schemes and projects should be supported by robust evidence of the cost and practicality of delivering the scheme or project, including an exploration of alternative or matched sources of funding.
 When recommendations for spending are made, the decision could also be taken not to allocate any / all funds, instead deciding to save funds with a view to future expenditure on larger infrastructure projects.
 When assessing schemes, consideration will be given to the following criteria:

-It is intended to monitor and report CIL income quarterly.
+The council is required to report annually on a range of CIL monitoring information relating to income and spend.
 The progress of spends will be monitored and reported to The Cabinet.